Heterogeneous Graph Neural Network on Semantic Tree: Introduction

+The exploration of tree structures in heterogeneous graphs is not a new topic, as several tree-based HGNNs have investigated this concept.
+However, existing tree-based HGNNs~\cite{SHGNN, HetGTCN, T-GNN} primarily utilize tree structures to capture the \textit{local topology of nodes}.
+These approaches subsequently employ attention mechanisms for semantic aggregation to integrate information across metapaths.
+Despite these efforts, they do not account for the parent-child relationships or hierarchical organization inherent among metapaths (\cref{sec:tree_hgnns}).

-Moreover, to augment the data usage, label utilization is widely used in GNNs~\cite{SLE, UniMP, GAMLP, LEGNN}, which leverages ground truth in the training set and propagates them through the graph structure as inputs to the model.
-These methods either completely separate feature learning from label learning and only combine them at the end, or simply treat the features and label vectors the same by projecting them to the same latent space.
-They may be feasible in homogeneous graphs but not in the case of heterogeneous graphs, as \textit{the features and labels are related by the corresponding metapaths}.
+Moreover, to augment the data usage, label utilization has been widely adopted in GNNs~\cite{SLE, UniMP, GAMLP, LEGNN}.
+These methods leverage ground truth labels from the training set and propagate them through the graph structure as inputs to the model.
+However, existing approaches either completely separate feature learning from label learning, combining them only in the final stage, or treat feature and label vectors equivalently by projecting them to the same latent space.
+While such strategies may be effective for homogeneous graphs, they are less suitable for heterogeneous graphs, where features and labels can propagate along distinct metapaths, and \textit{features and labels through the same metapath are more related}.

-In this paper, we present \NAME, a scalable HGNN that extracts a unified tree representation on metapaths, \textit{semantic tree}, from the input heterogeneous graph and proposes a novel tree aggregation with subtree attention to encode the resulting semantic tree, in which propagated labels are carefully matched with corresponding features based on metapaths.
+In this paper, we present \NAME, a scalable HGNN that extracts a unified tree representation on metapaths, i.e., \textit{semantic tree}, from the input graph and proposes a novel tree aggregation with subtree attention to encode the resulting semantic tree, in which propagated labels are carefully matched with corresponding features based on metapaths.

 To scale efficiently on web-scale graphs, \NAME follows the model simplification approach that simplifies heterogeneous feature aggregation as a pre-processing stage.
 Meanwhile, label aggregation of the target node types for each metapath is also executed. \NAME then builds a semantic tree to capture the hierarchy among metapaths.
 Instead of separating feature learning from label learning~\cite{SLE, GAMLP} or treating features and labels equally by projecting them to the same latent space~\cite{SeHGNN}, \NAME proposes to match them carefully on corresponding metapaths, which provides more accurate and richer information between node features and labels.